sasunts/Lowest-common-ancestor/README.md

 Tests can now be ran by running the `runTests.sh` script

 #### TODO:
-* Unit test lca for all possible scenarios.
+* Error handling in the code for wrong type of inputs
 * Comment and documentation for the code.
-* Commit more!
 * Prepare for a branch